ClassiCube/MCGalaxy-API-Documentation/Scripting/Command.md

 Remarks:
 - You can use one of the default rank permission levels from the `LevelPermission` class:
 	- Guest, Builder, AdvBuilder, Operator, Admin, Owner
-- Alternatively you can use an explicit permission level (e.g. `(LevelPermission)15;`)
+- Alternatively an explicit permission level can be used (e.g. `(LevelPermission)15;`)

 ### Additional properties & methods

 #### `virtual void Help(Player p, string message) { Help(p); Formatter.PrintCommandInfo(p, this); }`

-Extended help
+Extended help TODO

 #### `virtual CommandPerm[] ExtraPerms { get { return null; } }`

-Extra permissions to use parts of this command's functionality
+Extra permissions to use parts of this command's functionality TODO

 #### `virtual CommandAlias[] Aliases { get { return null; } }`

-More than shortcuts
+More than shortcuts TODO

 #### `virtual bool SuperUseable { get; }`